 - Atomicity the all-or-nothing execution of transactions. - Consistency transactions preserve database constraints. - Isolation the appearance that transactions are executed one by one. - Durability the effect of a transaction is never lost once it has completed.

-Commercial DBMSs tend to fully implement C and D, while A and I are only partially implemented (for efficiency reasons).
+A good DBMSs should fully implement A, C and D, and will allow the user to specify the extent to which I should hold (for efficiency reasons).

-However, A and I always apply to any single SQL statement in a transaction.
+However, I always applies to any single SQL statement in a transaction.